mahishasivakumar/DFDI-LAB2/README.md

 ## DESIGN STEPS:
 ### Step 1:

-Obtain or create a disk image file (e.g., praveendisk.iso) to analyze.
+Obtain or create a disk image file (e.g., mahishadiskfile.iso) to analyze.

 ### Step 2:
 Use Sleuth Kit tools like istat, fsstat, and fls to examine the partition layout, file system details, and file listing.